kyma-project/api-gateway/docs/user/custom-resources/apirule/04-20-apirule-istio-jwt-access-strategy.md

 >**CAUTION:** Currently, we support only a single `fromHeader` or a single `fromParameter`.
 Specifying both of these fields for a JWT issuer is not supported.

+### Authentications
+Under the hood, an authentications array creates a corresponding [requestPrincipals](https://istio.io/latest/docs/reference/config/security/authorization-policy/#Source) array in the Istio's [Authorization Policy](https://istio.io/latest/docs/reference/config/security/authorization-policy/) resource.
+Every `requestPrincipals` string is formatted as `<ISSUSER>/*`.

+### Authorizations
+The authorizations field is optional.
+When not defined, the authorization is satisfied if the JWT is valid.
+You can define multiple authorizations for an access strategy.
+The request is allowed if at least one of them is satisfied.

+The **requiredScopes** and **audiences** fields are optional.
+If **requiredScopes** is defined, the JWT must contain all the scopes in the `scp`, `scope`, or `scopes` claims to be authorized.
+If **audiences** is defined, the JWT has to contain all the audiences in the `aud` claim to be authorized.

 ### Example

 In the following example, the APIRule has two defined Issuers.
 The first Issuer, called `ISSUER`, uses a JWT token extracted from the HTTP header.
 The header is named `X-JWT-Assertion` and has a prefix of `Kyma`.
 The second Issuer, called `ISSUER2`, uses a JWT token extracted from a URL parameter named `jwt-token`.